jeremygustine/guitar-tuner-post/post.md

 #### Making lemonade out of lemons

+# TODO implement HPS?
+Instead of my poor-man's HPS?

+There are various heuristics that can be used on the imperfect data to attempt to get decent results in this scenario.
+One method is to measure the distance between the most prominent spikes in the data.
+This distance should be equivalent to the fundamental frequency.
+This can lead to a cascading set of problems.
+How does one determine what a spike is?
+Must it cross a certain threshold?
+How do we filter our spikes that cross the threshold

 - reduce our problem space (we only need to detect a few notes, EADGBE)
 - distance between spikes
 - divide each spike to try and find the fundamental frequency